wp-plugins/jabber-feed/readme.txt

 * And what if the post or page is private?
 Should it be added on a node?
 Maybe a node with a white list that the admin can manage?

+* Apparently if I disapprove or flag a comment as spam from the "edit comment" page, it does not remove it from the node.
+Why?
+Is it a bug from Wordpress which does not trigger the action in all cases?
+Or is there another Wordpress' action for this specific case?

 == Contacts ==

 You can have some news about this plugin on [my freedom haven](http://jehan.zemarmot.net "my public diary") or of course, soon by subscribing on a xmpp pubsub node.